saschadiercks/browserStartpage/README.md

 ## Usage
 TODO: Documentation is needed

-## Usage of grunt
+## Usage of gulp
 1. Make sure, you have node.js installed on your computer (https://nodejs.org/en/)
-2. run `npm install -g grunt-cli` to install grunt
+2. run `npm install gulp-cli -g` to install gulp
-1. run `npm install` to use grunt in your project
+1. run `npm install` to install gulp in your project
-2. run `grunt watch` to compile SASS on the fly
+2. run `gulp sass:watch` to compile SASS on the fly